The secret lives of forage fish: Where do they go when we aren’t looking?

 Many forage fish have one feature that gives us a small window into their secret lives: they return to shore to spawn.

-In Puget Sound, the most is known about Pacific herring.
+Pacific herring are the most heavily-studied forage fish in Puget Sound.
 This is partly due to their economic importance to the fishing industry, but also because of their spawning habits and the size of their eggs.
 Herring spawn from late winter through early summer in shallow habitats just off shore.
 They lay sticky eggs the size of dried quinoa or couscous grains on fronds of submerged algae, seagrass, and almost any other structure to which they can adhere.
 Their eggs are large enough that the biologists who manage herring can pull up the vegetation and visually estimate egg abundance.
 That provides some insight into how many herring are laying those eggs.

 Other species like surf smelt pose more of a challenge.
 They spawn year-round (although there are noticeable peaks in the summer in North Puget Sound and winter in South Puget Sound), and lay tiny eggs — about the size of FDR’s eye on the U.S. dime — in the gravel, rocks and sands of the intertidal zone.
 Sand lance spawn on beaches too, where their eggs become coated in fine sand, rendering them barely visible.
 After these tiny eggs incubate for several weeks, herring, smelt and sand lance larvae emerge and spend some time in the (relatively) safe, shallow waters close to shore.
 After this nursery period, they disappear into the depths.
 That’s when the mystery broadens.